hyperledger/besu-docs/docs/HowTo/Deploy/Validators.md

 ## Validators as bootnodes

 Validators can also be bootnodes.
-Other than the [usual configuration for bootnodes](Bootnodes.md), you do not need to specify any additional configuration when a validator is also a bootnode.
+Other than the [usual configuration for bootnodes](Bootnodes.md), you do not need to specify any extra configuration when a validator is also a bootnode.

 If you remove a validator that is also a bootnode, ensure there are enough remaining bootnodes on the network.